Steedalion/Blog/docs/Teaching/Teaching and supervision.md

 Academia has given me a strong sense of purpose and the chance to inspire the next generation of scientists.
 I am deeply grateful for the opportunities it has afforded me and am passionate about helping students navigate their own paths, no matter how unconventional they may be.

 ## Teaching philosophy

-I am fortunate to teach in one of the most challenging programs at one of the top universities in the country.
-These students already know how to read a textbook.
-From this perspective, my role is not merely to summarize content, but to help them realize projects that can benefit society.

 The societal implications of projects, people, and organizations are the ultimate purpose of all academic pursuits.
 Contributions at both professional and academic levels improve society, and it is crucial for us to regularly revisit this “why” in the classroom.
 Every graduate I mentor has the potential to improve countless lives, which inspires me to push beyond my own limits.
 Conversely, students must understand the potential impact of their success.